Auto-Generated Variables

 Editing and Deleting Auto-Generated Variables

-Auto-generated variables are fully editable.
+Most auto-generated variables are fully editable.
 You can change the value of any variable from the Environment tab, or delete it if your app doesn't need it.

 Changes to environment variables take effect on the next deploy.
 They don't affect your currently running instance.